RamsesSosa04/TopInterview/README.md

-This repositorie is for improve my programming logic with python
+This repositorie I have my exercises